-Sales and use tax received in fiscal year 2012 resulted in an increase from the prior year of \$368,946.
-Property taxes decreased \$11,465, due to the expiration of the assessment.
-Investment income increased by \$55,449, due in large part to a full year's earnings on the new series of bond notes.
+Sales and use tax received in fiscal year 2013 resulted in an increase from the prior year of \$338,631.
+Investment income decreased by \$28,345 from the prior year.

 Business-type Activities

 Business-type activities expenses continued to outpace revenue.
 This is due to two increases in the cost of water that were not passed on to the customers.
 This is being corrected in the next fiscal year.
 Details are presented in the preceding chart.